 The equal area slope is: “the slope of a line drawn on a profile of a stream such that the line passes through the outlet and has the same area under it as the stream profile”.
 (I’ve added a post on the calculation of the equal area slope).

 ARR 1987 acknowledges that Bransby Williams used the average slope rather than the equal area slope but preferred the equal area slope and noted the reasonable fit to data in French et al. (1974), (although French et al. used the average slope in their analysis).
 Other work suggested that the Bransby Williams formula wasn’t satisfactory as a measure of the characteristic response time of a catchment because it gave inconsistent values particularly when used with the equal area slope (McDermott and Pilgrim, 1982, p 33; Pilgrim and McDermott, 1982).
+The accuracy of the Bransby Williams formula was also questioned in the UK (Berans, 1979).
 Despite this, the Bransby Williams formula was recommended, in ARR1987, for the Northern Territory and northern and western semi-arid areas.

 As of 2017, it is 30 years since ARR 1987 and close to 100 years since the publication of the Bransby Williams formula, yet the method is still occasionally used.
 With the latest revision of the Australian Rainfall and Runoff, a new regional tool (the RFFE) has been developed which should provide better estimates of design floods without the need to calculate the time of concentration.